Matt-Wild/faithful/README.md

 # Changelog

 * v1.0.19 Item Randomizer
   * Added option to randomize the stats of all items added by this mod (disabled by default).
+  * Fixed Leader's Pennon radius indicator staying when the player owning it dies.
+  * Fixed lots of problems when some players in a multiplayer lobby have godmode enabled while the others do not.
 * v1.0.18 Config Passing
   * The host's config now gets passed to clients who use it while in the host's game.
 * v1.0.17 Readme Amendment